danyalsaqib/danyalsaqib.github.io/content/_index.md

       text: |-
         My research interests include interactive robotics, compliant control algorithms, and physical human-robot interaction (pHRI).
 I am currently researching energy-based control methods for safe pHRI, that can guarantee energy limitation for robotic manipulators both within and outside of contact scenarios.
 I leverage modern controls and dynamical systems theory for controller analysis and design.

         I am privileged to have had the opportunity to work with several interesting robots.
-I designed customized controllers for the Reachy Robot by Pollen Robotics at the Human-Robot Collaboration lab at the University of Calgary.
+I designed customized controllers for the Reachy Robot by Pollen Robotics at the Calgary Human-Robot Collaboration lab at the University of Calgary.
 I also recently had the chance to do part of my research at the University of Waterloo's RoboHub, where I had the opportunity of implementing a novel compliant controller on the Talos Humanoid Robot by Pal Robotics.

         For collaborations or any other general queries, please feel free to reach out via email!
     design: